BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-I excluded the root and the tail node definitions and the iterators (const aand non-const) of the DCG intensionally.
+I excluded the root and the tail node definitions and the iterators (const aand non-const) of the DAG intensionally.
 [The persistent DAG repository](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) describes these issues in detail.
 **Its worth to note only that the relations of both the root and the tail nodes are runtime dependent.**
 Hence, the descendants of the root node and the ancestors of the tail node
 should be treated with the high level FP functions (i.e. with_type_container and with_type_object).

-**DCG node state enumeration: enum_DCG_node_states**\
+**DAG node state enumeration: enum_DAG_node_states**\
-The node state data management is the most important responsibility of the DCG in order for the user to follow the states of the SAs and SCs.
+The node state data management is the most important responsibility of the DAG in order for the user to follow the states of the SAs and SCs.
-Below are the possible states for a DCG node:
+Below are the possible states for a DAG node:
 - up to date,
 - out of date,
 - failed by the invariant,
 - failed due to the ancestors.

-The 1st two are obvious where the 1st one is the only positive state for a DCG node.
+The 1st two are obvious where the 1st one is the only positive state for a DAG node.
 The 3rd one simulates the invariant of the types.
 For example, a joint would fail from the knife edge condition if the following law breaks:
 - edge distance >= 2 * D + 1 where D is the nominal diameter of the fastener.

-The last one simulates the ancestor/descendant relations of the DCG.
+The last one simulates the ancestor/descendant relations of the DAG.
-If a DCG node fails, the descendants would fail as well.
+If a DAG node fails, the descendants would fail as well.

-When the state of a node is changed, the DCG shall propogate the state change through the descendants up to the leaf nodes.
+When the state of a node is changed, the DAG shall propogate the state change through the descendants up to the leaf nodes.
 For example, consider the user updates the web thickness of a stiffener.
 The SARs connected to the stiffener would need to become out-of-date obviously.
-But, that is not all the DCG needs to do.
+But, that is not all the DAG needs to do.
 Other SCs using the stiffener would also be affected by the operation such as the panels having the stiffener as the side stiffener.
 A side stiffener must satisfy a condition to support a panel.
 This is called the restrain requirement.